 Carbs aren’t all created equal!

 This may be a little difficult to “digest” considering the majority of modern diet plans almost treat carbs like the devil, but it’s all about making the right choices.
-If you eat bad carbs, you’ll receive negative health effects as a result.
+If you eat Bad Carbs for Weight Loss, you’ll receive negative health effects as a result.
 Eat good carbs, however?
 They’ll affect you positively!

 The media and the celebrity world as a whole have helped to paint a pretty negative image of carbohydrates.
 The idea isn’t to completely remove carbohydrates but rather to ensure that the body no longer relies on them as its primary fuel source.